-CO Course code (SEC-401(A)) : Applied Optics No. After successfully completing the course, student will be able to:
+CO Course code (SEC-401(A)) : Applied Optics

 - CO-1 Familiar with optical phenomena and different concepts related laser physics. - CO-2 Qualitative understanding of basic lasing mechanism, types of Lasers, characteristics of Laser Light, types of Lasers. - CO-3 Understand and appreciate the applications of Lasers in developing LED, Holography, in materials processing, in Medicine, Industry and Military. - CO-4 Have the idea of optical fibres, their properties and principle of propagation of electromagnetic waves through optical fibres.